Arizona Foreclosures – Well-defined Process

 BUT WATCH OUT … there are exceptions, plus get help in reviewing the settlement documents coming from the lender to be sure all of your Arizona rights are inherent.

 Just below are links to several resources relevant to loan default in Arizona.
-This list is far from exhaustive.
+This list is just the unique real estate transaction documents, and far from exhaustive.

 The Purchase Contract “Short Sale Addendum” is an Arizona Association of Realtors form (AAR) that will be part of the Purchase Contract for a short sale property.
 Of particular note is the content of lines 9 to 25.
-As indicated there, (1) a short sale can be “hung up” by the lender for months, possibly even a year; and (2) there really is no “contract” until the lender and seller come to an agreement on the settlement terms.
+As indicated there, (1) a short sale can be “hung up” by the lender for months; and (2) there really is no “contract” with the buyer until the lender and seller come to an agreement on the debt settlement terms.

 The Listing Agreement Short-sale Addendum is between the owner/seller and the Listing Broker that details the issues and difficulties that are going to be involved for a successful short-sale effort.